 8. Grandparents can get through when parents cannot.

-Parents are the main teachers, disciplinarians, chore setters, and commitment keepers in children’s lives.
-But sometimes kids have a hard time listening or seeing past the “no” to understand the “why.”
+Parents are the primary teachers, disciplinarians, chore setters, and commitment keepers in children’s lives.
+But sometimes, kids have difficulty listening or seeing past the “no” to understand the “why.”
 This is an excellent time for grandparents to step in!

 9. It’s better for everyone’s mental health.

-Studies show that having a close bond lowers the risk of depression for both grandparents and their grandchildren.
-Having consistent support helps kids emotionally, whereas grandparents get joy and purpose out of being able to help their grandchildren.
+Studies show that a close bond lowers the risk of depression for grandparents and their grandchildren.1 Having consistent support helps kids emotionally, whereas grandparents get joy and purpose out of being able to help their grandchildren.

 What are some of your favorite childhood memories with your grandparents?